Wannier-Orbital theory and ARPES for the quasi-1D conductor LiMo$_{6}$O$_{17}$: NMTO Method

-The electronic-structure calculations were performed for the stoichiometric crystal with the structure determined for 2(LiMo$_{6}$O$_{17}$) \cite {Onoda1987}.
-Doping --which is small due to the opposing effects of Li intercalation and O deficiencies-- is treated in the rigid-band approximation.
+The electronic-structure calculations were performed for the stoichiometric crystal with the structure determined for LiMo$_{6}$O$_{17}$~\cite{Onoda1987} .
+Doping --which is small due to the opposing effects of Li intercalation and O deficiencies-- was treated in the rigid-band approximation.

-For the DFT-LDA \cite{Barth1972} calculations, including the generation of Wannier functions and their TB Hamiltonian, we used the recently developed selfconsistent, full-potential version \cite{Nohara2016,Nohara2018} of the Nth-order muffin-tin orbital (NMTO) method \cite {Andersen2000,00Odile,12Juelich}.
-Since NMTO Wannier functions are generated in a very different way than maximally localized Wannier functions \cite {Marzari2012} making them useful for many-body calculations also for $d$- and $f$-electron atoms at low-symmetry positions \cite{SimilarResultsWithSimilarSetting}, and since NMTOs were hitherto generated for MT potentials imported from selfconsistent LMTO-ASA or LAPW calculations \cite {Lechermann2006,Haverkort2012} rather than selfconsistently in full-potential calculations, here follows a fairly complete description of the new method as applied to LiPB:
+For the DFT-LDA \cite{Barth1972} calculations, including the generation of Wannier functions and their TB Hamiltonian, for the Kohn-Sham \cite{Kohn1965} one-electron energies, $E_j^{\mathbf{k}}$, and eigenvectors, $u_{Rlm,j}^{\mathbf{k}}$, we used the recently developed self consistent full-potential version \cite{Nohara2016} of the $N$th-order --also called 3rd-generation$-$ muffin-tin orbital (NMTO) method \cite {Andersen2000,Tank2000}, a descendant \cite{00Odile} of the classical linear muffin-tin orbital (LMTO) method \cite{Andersen1975}\cite{Andersen1984}.
+Since NMTOs were hitherto generated for overlapping MT potentials imported from self-consistent LMTO-ASA or linear augmented plane wave (LAPW) calculations \cite {Pavarini2005,Zurek2005,Yamasaki2006,Lechermann2006,Boeri2007,Liu2008,Kent2008,Tanusri2009,Zurek2010,Andersen2011,Haverkort2012} rather than self consistently in full-potential calculations, and since NMTO Wannier orbitals (WOs) are generated in a very different way than maximally localized Wannier functions \cite{Marzari2012}, making them useful for many-body calculations also for $d$- and $f$-electron atoms at low-symmetry positions\footnote{ For materials with $d$- or $f$-electron atoms exclusively at high-symmetry positions, maximally localized and NMTO Wannier functions (WFs) give similar results when settings are similar \cite{Lechermann2006}.
+However, maximally localized WFs are usually not centered at low-symmetry sites, and if forced to, they generally do not transform according to the irreducible representations of the point group.
+As a consequence, crystal fields depend strongly on the settings.
+The software found on www.quanty.org interfaces several methods for generating WFs and allows users to compare results. }, here follows a concise description of our method as applied to LiPB.
+More complete and pedagogical accounts of the formalism may be found e.g. in Ref.s \cite{Tank2000,00Odile} and \cite{12Juelich}.

+As illustrated in Chart (\ref{SCF}) we first generate the full potential, $ V\left( \mathbf{r}\right) ,$ by charge self-consistent LDA calculation using a relatively large basis set, $\chi _{Rlm}^{\mathbf{k}}\left( \mathbf{r} \right) ,$ consisting of the Bloch sums of the two Li~2$s$ NMTOs per primitive cell, of all 60 Mo~4$d$ NMTOs, of all 136 O~2$s$ and 2$p$ NMTOs, plus 138 1$s$ NMTOs on the interstitial sites (\textrm{E}) with MT radii exceeding 1~Bohr radius.
+The resulting number of 336 NMTOs/cell is smaller than the number of LMTOs \cite{Satpathy2006,Jarlborg2012} -- and an order of magnitude smaller than the number of LAPWs \cite{Nuss2014} needed for LiPB.